 Lately I have been giving a lot of thought to how I am raising my children.
 Not so much the teaching of good manners, being kind and tolerant to others (needed this Election season for sure), and the proper way to brush their teeth.
-But to raise them to understand their purpose in life, their calling and their dreams.
+But to raise children to understand their purpose in life, their calling and their dreams.

 Especially when I can not even define my own.